sakibbiswas/assignmennt1-ts/Assignment.ts/README.md

 `In this example, TypeScript infers that message is a string, so trying to assign a number to it results in an error.
 Type inference keeps My code concise while still ensuring that I don’t introduce type-related bugs.`

+## Conclusion :-
-`Conclusion : By using Enums and Type Inference in TypeScript, I can write cleaner, safer, and more maintainable code.
+ `By using Enums and Type Inference in TypeScript, I can write cleaner, safer, and more maintainable code.
 Enums help you manage sets of constant values, while type inference lets TypeScript handle types for me, making the development process smoother .
 Both features contribute significantly to reducing errors and improving project maintainability.`